PlotPyStack/guidata/doc/dev/contribute.rst

 Visual Studio Code (used in `launch.json` and `tasks.json`).
 These are:

 * ``PPSTACK_PYTHONEXE``: The path to the Python interpreter to use.
-This is used to launch the application from within Visual Studio Code.
+This is used to run tasks from within Visual Studio Code.
 If not set, the default Python interpreter will be used.

 * `.env` file: This file is used to set environment variables for the